FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Beware, the game is rated but has no clock!=Warning message that appears when you are about to join a game of unlimited time.
 This is only for games created via the "Play with a friend" menu (http://lichess.org/setup/friend), as creating public rated games with no time control is not allowed.

 Move times=Time spent on each move by the players.
 Appears as a tab in the "Replay and analyse" view, below the chess board.
 Example: http://lichess.org/6iaj1eh0

+Training=

+Your puzzle rating: %s=

+Find the best move for %s.=

+To track your progress:=

+Lichess will provide puzzles that match your ability, making for better training sessions.=

+Recently played puzzles=

+Puzzle %s=

+Good move=

+But you can do better.=

+Best move!=

+Keep going…=

+Puzzle failed=

+But you can keep trying.=

+Victory!=

+Give up=

+Puzzle solved in %s seconds.=

+Was this puzzle any good?=

+Help lichess improve by voting, using the up or down arrow:=

+Thank you!=

+Rating: %s=

+Played %s times=

+Win rate: %s=

+From game %s=

+Start training=

+Continue training=

+Retry this puzzle=

+This puzzle is correct and interesting=

+This puzzle is wrong or boring=